shammijayasinghe/docs-apk/en/docs/create-api/create-and-deploy-apis/create-api-from-k8s-service.md

-Follow these two steps to create an API by using an exising `Service` resoruce for your backend:
+Follow these two steps to create an API by using an exising `Service` resource for your backend:

 - [Retrieve/search services](../../../catalogs/api-reference-runtime/#tag/Import-Export/operation/importAPI) to see backend services avilable as Kubernetes `Service` resources